weAIDB/ST-Raptor/README.md

 We use vLLM to deploy InternVL2.5 as an example.

-First install the vllm package.
+1. Install the vllm package.

 ```shell
 pip install vllm
 ```

-Next denote the GPU and deploy the VLM.
+2. Denote the GPU and deploy the VLM.

 ```shell
 CUDA_VISIBLE_DEVICES=0,1,2,3 python -m vllm.entrypoints.openai.api_server \